echods/echo-theme/README.md

 ### Features
 * Normalized stylesheet for cross-browser compatibility using Normalize.css version 3 (IE8+)
 * Easy to customize
-* Bootstrap included and you can add or remove any bootstrap components
+* Bootstrap 4 included and you can add or remove any bootstrap components
 * Media Queries can be nested in each selector using SASS
 * SCSS with plenty of mixins ready to go (also bootstrap mixins included)
+* Example div written in _styles.scss for Bootstrap 4 syntax reference
 * Webpack for processing all SASS, JavaScript and images.
 * Webpack to support the modern JavaScript ES6 (Classes , Modules .....)
 * Webpack generates **new files** for Styles and Javascript :